VassilyDev/TSController/README.md

 # Arduino TSController

-An Arduino library for controlling Train Simulator.
-Based on keyboard simulation.
-Does not act as analog controller.
+An Arduino library for controlling Train Simulator, based on keyboard simulation.
+NOTE: Train Simulator has the problem that is not compatible with any sort of analog interface, for example throttle
 ## Compatible Hardware

 Works on Arduino boards with HID support.
 Tested boards: